haojustin/foundit/team/LEARNING.md

 Justin posted a youtube tutorial about building a camera feature using expo in react_native_help

 Alex posted a link to the expo documentation files in react_native_help

+Zixiao posted a youtube tutorial about Google sign-in in js_help